 Sami Whitcomb, Perth Lynx

-During Perth’s two Round 8 victories Whitcomb averaged 20.5 points, 6.5 rebounds three steals and two assists, with Whitcomb making an all-round impact against Dandenong and putting on a pure shooting display against Townsville and also standing with her quick hands and reading of the play to make more than twice as many steals as the second ranked player for the game.
-In a Thursday night game at Dandenong Whitcomb was slightly below her usual scoring output with 14 points, had an equal game-high seven rebounds and three assists in Perth’s 12 point victory against the Jayco Rangers.
+During Perth’s two Round 8 victories Whitcomb averaged 20.5 points, 6.5 rebounds, three steals and two assists, with Whitcomb making an all-round impact against Dandenong, put on a pure shooting display against Townsville and also stood out with her quick hands and reading of the play to make more than twice as many steals as the second ranked player for the game.
+In a Thursday night game at Dandenong Stadium Whitcomb was slightly below her usual scoring output with 14 points, had an equal game-high seven rebounds and three assists in Perth’s 12 point victory against the Jayco Rangers.